Wednesday, July 6, 2022

 Luna doesn't exactly have a "LEO" like our GEO but she does share with us a (t)LL1.
 (And L2, darkside.)
 Also see Jeremy Hsu from 2019.

 First problem: 'tis halo.
-Second problem: "Gamma Factor" notes that this Luna-focused rope will need a counterweight, as we're pulling toward the Moon whenever we use it.
-Counterweight string might entangle the GEO rope.
-I repeat: GEO rope won't happen.
-I fret more the Luna anti-rope's effect upon GEO satellites.
+One could stationkeep it with aluminum/oxygen thrusters, but that seems likely to dust up the region.
+"Gamma Factor" notes a better idea: that this Luna-focused rope will need a counterweight, as we're pulling toward the Moon whenever we use it.
+That's another rope dangling toward Earth - the Spaceline.

 GEO is uninhabited by space-stations today.
 Only unmanned sats float there.
 So shall GEO ever be.